flet-dev/website/docs/guides/python/authentication.md

 ```

 :::caution
-Notice, we are fetching a passphrase (secret key, password, etc.) from an environment variable.
+Notice, we are fetching a secret key (aka passphrase, password, etc.) from an environment variable.
 Do not embed any secrets into source code to avoid accidential exposure to a public!
 :::